Europeanisation meets democracy from below:

 45 Policy Briefs

 There will be 15 produced by all partner organisation in each of the three phases.
 The “Ideas go public Labs” will serve for discussion on the drafts of the policy briefs.
-They will also provide room for the presentation and discussion of the final policy briefs to main stakeholders and to a wider public.
+They will also provide room for the presentation and discussion of the policy briefs to main stakeholders and to a wider public.

 Network partners from the Western Balkans will provide national perspective on I Rule of law and justice ê II Social dimension ê III Democratisation from below the neighbouring countries (Croatia, Slovenia, Greece, Hungary, Bulgaria and Rumania) will provide insights of the (trans)regional dimension of the topic while policy briefs from important EU member states for the process (France, Germany and Italy) will tackle the topic from the perspective of the EU institutions and member states (EU Commission, EU Parliament, EU Council, member states).